Because there is no built-in recursive directory copy in Go

 This article is intented to help you with the copy process of one or multiple files.

-We’ll start by creating a new package, and call it copy
+We’ll start by creating a new package, and call it copy.

-Our functions will be named respectively File(src, dst string)
+Our functions will be named respectively File(src, dst string) and

-so that we can import our package and just call something like
+Dir(src, dst string) so that we can import our package and just call something like

 copy.File("file.txt", "file_copy.txt")